 Like any other type of incandescent bulb, halogen bulbs create light by sending an electrical current through a tungsten filament suspended in a glass bulb filled with a mixture of the argon and nitrogen gasses.
 As the current passes through the filament, it heats to around 2500 degrees Celsius and glows brightly.
 Halogen bulbs typically last for about 1000 hours of use before burning out.

 High-Intensity Discharge (HID) headlights, also known as Xenon headlights, are a more advanced type of headlight bulb that started appearing on cars in the early 1990s.
-Rather than heating a filament within the bulb, HID bulbs are filled with ionized gas, similar to neon or fluorescent light bulbs.
+Rather than heating a filament within the lamp, HID bulbs are filled with ionized gas, similar to neon or fluorescent light bulbs.